Listen to this article

 Why This Matters for Your Wallet

 Consider this: rare events like cosmic rays can cause bit flips in your computer's RAM, potentially altering an address stored in your clipboard.
-This checksum feature acts as a guard against such unlikely but possible events.
+While the probability is low, it's not zero.
+This checksum feature acts as a guard against such unlikely but possible events, adding an extra layer of protection against data corruption.

 Real-World Scenarios